latticecut/Wardley_Chapter2_Finding_a_path/README.md

 > "it has always been standardisation of components that has enabled creations of greater complexity" - Simon Wardley

-This is a Wardley Map for Chapter 2 of Simon Wardley's online book on topographical intelligence for business strategy.
+This is a Wardley Map for Chapter 2 of Simon Wardley's online book on topographical intelligence for business strategy [@Wardley2016WardleyBusiness].
 Full details can be found here (reading time ~24 mins): https://bit.ly/2zI1tpY

-# Motivation
+# The first map

 Wardley Mapping has proved a useful tool for that can serve as a basis for framing the analysis of technology maturity and helping develop business strategy.